 Whip out your driver’s license.

-1. Avoid going to failure in the basic barbell lifts, or at least do it sparingly.
+1. Avoid failure in the basic barbell lifts.

-Training to failure works, though so do many other methods.
-But once you get both older and strong, those sets into the red take a massive dip into recovery not mention pose a greater risk to injury.
+Training to failure works—though so do many other methods.
+But once you get both older AND strong, those redline sets make a massive dent in recovery—not to mention a greater risk of injury.

 2. Have pump days.

-Except, you just aren’t feeling it.
-You didn’t sleep well and you’re tired from rushing around all day.
-As soon as you picked up a 45 pound plate your brain said “this feels heavy today.”
+It’s chest ‘n’ shoulders tonight, but you didn’t sleep well and you’re feeling tired from rushing around all day.
+As soon as you slid that first 45 onto the bar, your brain said, “This feels heavy today.”

-Ten years ago you’d snort an ephedrine sandwich and make it happen.
-Today you’re smarter.
+Ten years ago, you’d snort an ephedrine sandwich and make it happen.

-You skip the workout and instead train chest & shoulders for a pump.
-High reps, short rest, lots of machines and plenty of cables.
-30-40 mins max and you’re done.
+Today, you’re smarter—skipping the planned workout and hitting chest and shoulders for a seam-splitting PUMP: High reps, short rest, and lots of machines and cables.

-The biggest thing that separates 40-somethings from 20-somethings is you’re forced to accept that everything is connected.
+The biggest thing that separates a 40-something from a guy in his 20s is being forced to accept that EVERYTHING is connected.

-Apply the above modifications to any basic, tried and true training program and you’ll make far greater progress than you would following some soft or goofy over 40 training program
+Apply the above three modifications to any basic tried & true program, and you’ll make far greater progress than you would following some goofy, over-40 workout.

-Mind you it won’t be cutting edge.
-But none of the stuff that actually works is.
+But none of the stuff that actually works ever is.